LucasAschenbach/advanced_navigator/README.md

 At the same time, navigation requests directed at the child navigator such as `openNamed('/stats')` will update the global URI to `'/myArticles/9420ad99c0ec/settings'` as well.

 Nesting is extremely useful, not just for dealing with presistent UI components but also for capsulated components of an app.
 Given the example above, `AppTextEditor` can now be entirely separate from the rest of the app.
-The text editor are in a separate hirarchical layer which means all the presentation logic (e.g. BLoCs) can now behave as if there was only one article.
+The text editor pages are in a separate hirarchical layer which means all the presentation logic (e.g. BLoCs) can now behave as if there was only one article.

 ## Examples